 Hulu JP – Premium

 Hulu JP is only available via VPN, but for ~$7 a month, you can access many Japanese shows that are not otherwise available outside Japan.
 To access the browser version, connect to Japan via your VPN, then open the website.
-To use the Hulu JP app, you need to create a Japanese App Store account.
+To use the app, you need to create a Japanese App Store account.